 There are enough railroad tracks on the southeast side of Cleveland that the train from New York could have dropped the Rodgers off at their doorstep, but they probably had to find their way to their new address on their own.
 Fittingly, in the 1874 Cleveland City Directory there is a listing for an Edward Rogers living on the south side of Railroad, near Walnut, in Newburgh.

-As mentioned earlier, the Rodgers descendants believed that Ned fled Ireland for England and then went back to get his wife.
-This might be reflected in their information on the 1900 Census.
-When asked for their year of immigration to the United States, Ned said 1867 and Anna said 1870 ...
+As mentioned earlier, the Rodgers descendants believed that Ned fled Ireland for England and then went back to get his wife ...

 When I started working on the Rodgers' family history I was immediately impressed by two things: 1) the accuracy of the earlier research done by my mother's cousin Nan (Gallagher) Fleming, and 2) the reliability of the oral family tradition in the Rodgers clan.
 Here is just one example.

 When I started working on Edward and Anna Rodgers' daughter Mary, she was mostly just legend.
 It went: "She was married to a Patrick Kelly and a Dudley Anderson, she was on stage, we had a picture of her with Lillian Russell."
 Well I haven't found any picture at all of her, but there is enough information to fill out the rest of the story.

 Another bit of family oral tradition about Edward "Ned" Rodgers goes like this: He had to leave Ireland because of some "trouble" with the predecessors of Sinn Fein.
 He went to England, then went back to get his wife, and then they came to America.
 He changed his name from something like McGillicuddy to Rodgers.

 Here I am almost at the end of this series of articles about the Rodgers family and I haven't mentioned the story of Ned Rodgers and the blind pig.